List Of 20 Work From Home & Online Marketing Scams To Avoid

 I get tons of emails from people or, businesses asking me to help them with a large money transfer that will leave me richer.

 Another version is emails saying that I have won a lottery, and need to claim my money.
-How can you win a lottery you never partaken in?
+How can you win a lottery you never have partaken in?

 I press delete as fast as they enter my inbox, and please do so too if you do not wish to end up in some legal matter, or maybe even in personal bankruptcy.